masihbj/masihbj.github.io/_projects/3_project.md

   }
 </style>

-This project not only broadened my research skills, but also resulted in concrete outcomes.
+This project not only expanded my research skills, but also led to concrete outcomes.
 Our research findings were presented at the iMat2019 conference and culminated in the publication of two peer-reviewed journal articles:

-- {% cite banijamali2021Ce %}
-- {% cite banijamali2022simulation %}

 In addition, I co-authored another article that focused on the work hardening behavior of these developed alloys {% cite najafi2021WH %}.
 <br>